timescale/docs/self-hosted/upgrades/upgrade-pg.md

 *   Read [the release notes][pg-relnotes] for the PostgreSQL version you are upgrading to.
 *   [Perform a backup][backup] of your database.
-While PostgreSQL and Timescale upgrades are performed in-place, upgrading is an intrusive operation.
+While PostgreSQL and TimescaleDB upgrades are performed in-place, upgrading is an intrusive operation.
 Always make sure you have a backup on hand, and that the backup is readable in the case of disaster.